The Dutch Healing-After-Prayer Study — 27 Files, Eleven 'Remarkable,' None 'Unexplained' (2016–2023)

 Dutch general practitioner Dirk Kruijthoff collected 83 reports of healing after prayer, mostly in response to a 2016 newspaper announcement, and put the 27 cases with usable medical records before a five-consultant assessment team at Amsterdam University Medical Centre; the team judged eleven of the 27 'medically remarkable' and none 'medically unexplained,' while documenting that in ten cases the healing was experienced as instantaneous — findings published across peer-reviewed papers in 2022 and 2023 and summed up by Kruijthoff himself: extraordinary healings take place, and whether they are God's intervention 'remains faith.'

-Dirk Kruijthoff, a general practitioner in the Dutch village of Bleskensgraaf, spent more than a decade investigating reports of healing after prayer, and the result is a peer-reviewed screen of 27 files assessed by an independent medical team: 83 reports collected, 27 with records good enough to assess, eleven judged 'medically remarkable' by a five-consultant team at Amsterdam University Medical Centre — and zero judged 'medically unexplained.'
+Dirk Kruijthoff, a general practitioner in the Dutch village of Bleskensgraaf, spent more than a decade investigating reports of healing after prayer.
+The work became a peer-reviewed study of 27 files assessed by an independent medical team: 83 reports collected, 27 with records good enough to assess, eleven judged 'medically remarkable' by a five-consultant team at Amsterdam University Medical Centre, and zero judged 'medically unexplained.'

 The program began with one of his own patients.
 Janneke Vlot had lived with post-traumatic dystrophy for 18 years when she attended a faith-healing service in 2007; she recovered, abruptly, and came off morphine overnight.
 Kruijthoff could not square the change with her chart, and instead of filing it away he built a study.
 Alongside his practice he pursued a PhD at VU Amsterdam, defended in April 2023.
 A newspaper announcement in 2016 brought in most of the 83 reports.
 The inclusion bar — a documented diagnosis, a documented change, retrievable records — cut the field to 27.
 An independent team of five medical consultants from different specialties assessed the files between 2016 and 2021.